FannyChao/SalGAN360/README.md

 ### Usage
-- test:
+Replace ```03.predict.py``` and ``` utils.py ``` in SalGAN

-    - to predict saliency maps, you can run the Salgan360.m after specifying the path to images and the path to the output saliency maps
+- Test: to predict saliency maps, you can run the Salgan360.m after specifying the path to images and the path to the output saliency maps
+- Train:

 ### Citing
 ```